DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

   in address bar put the ip of your server `192.168.1.8` bam<br>
   You should see the pic above - **Welcome to nginx!**

+*extra info:* it should actually be`192.168.1.8:80`, with the port 80 we see in the compose being used in the url too.
+But since port 80 is the default http port, it is what browser tries by default.

 # Moving beyond terminal

 ![dockge_pic](https://i.imgur.com/Vh0JN5F.png)